cmspeedau/apt-mirror-apache2/README.md

 ### More options with docker command

 * `-e MIRROR_URL=url`: to replace default URL (http://archive.ubuntu.com/ubuntu) - See [Ubuntu Mirrors](https://launchpad.net/ubuntu/+archivemirrors)
-* `-e RESYNC_PERIOD=timeout-value`: to set the resync period, default is 12 hours.
+* `-e TIMEOUT=timeout-value`: to set the resync period, default is 12 hours.
 To set the [TIMEOUT format description](http://www.cyberciti.biz/faq/linux-unix-sleep-bash-scripting/)
+* `-e PUID=userid`: set to a userid that can access the mounted volume (see note below)
+* `-e PGID=groupid`: set to a groupid that can access the mounted volume (see note below)

+### More on PUID and PGID from [linuxserver.io](https://hub.docker.com/r/linuxserver/duckdns)

+When using volumes (-v flags) permissions issues can arise between the host OS and the container, we avoid this issue by allowing you to specify the user `PUID` and group `PGID`.

+Ensure any volume directories on the host are owned by the same user you specify and any permissions issues will vanish like magic.

+In this instance `PUID=1000` and `PGID=1000`, to find yours use id user as below:

+  > $ id username
+  > uid=1000(dockeruser) gid=1000(dockergroup) groups=1000(dockergroup)

+You only need to set the PUID and PGID variables if you are mounting the `/var/www/html` folder

 ## Changelog